Desarrangements revisited: statistics and pattern avoidance: Counting desarrangements by statistics

-As expected, setting $s=1$ recovers Theorem \ref{t-des}, whereas setting $t=1$ and then $s=t$ recovers Theorem \ref{t-pkval} (a). \begin{proof} We shall work with valleys and ascents in complements of desarrangements, so take $G$ to be the directed graph in Figure \ref{f-cdesar}.
+\begin{proof} We shall work with valleys and ascents in complements of desarrangements, so take $G$ to be the directed graph in Figure \ref{f-cdesar}.
 Since the number of valleys of a permutation is equal to its number of non-initial long runs, we shall assign a weight of $s$ to every non-initial long run, as well as a weight of $t^{k-1}$ to every run of length $k\geq1$.
 As such, applying the generalized run theorem with the weights